BlackViking163/CoveSecure/docs/user-manual.md

 A: Yes, the export features provide data in formats suitable for compliance reporting.
 Custom reports may be available through data export and analysis.

 ---

-For additional support or questions not covered in this manual, please contact your system administrator or support team.

-**Document Version**: 2.0